healeycodes/simple-images-to-pdf/README.md

 ### Simple Images-to-PDF

 A tiny Python program to create a single PDF file from multiple images.
+(You're welcome, Mum).

 Designed for a computer-illerate user who was losing time while scanning contracts and converting them to PDF.